 The RRPV CMF will conduct a preliminary screening of submitted Proposals to ensure compliance with the RPP requirements.
-As part of the preliminary screening process, Proposals that do not meet the requirements of the RPP may be eliminated from the competition or additional information may be requested by the RRPV CMF.
+As part of the preliminary screening process, proposals that are not accompanied by a completed mandatory eligibility criteria table in Attachment A and documentation of Offeror meeting the mandatory eligibility criteria may be removed from consideration, no further evaluation will be performed, and feedback will not be provided.
+Proposals that do not meet the requirements of the RPP may be eliminated from the competition or additional information may be requested by the RRPV CMF.
 The Government reserves the right to request additional information, perform a pre-award audit, or eliminate proposals that do not meet these requirements from further consideration.